meditationstuff/protocol_1/index.md

 * everything interfaces somehow with here and now
 * X won't fall apart or even be set back if you put it down completely for a few days or even a few weeks
 * experimental: deepest intuition that you can change things versus "things" "just" "inherently" "change"
+* you can divide breathing into autogenic and volitional components, and more generally there's autonomic behavior (e.g. breathing in general and peristalsis and one's heartbeat, etc.) and like skeletal muscle or volitional behavior (and we can indirectly, it's relative) affect autonomic behavior, too. but, to abuse the term autonomic, even skeletal muscle is "autonomic or "spontaneous". in some sense there's no difference between autonomic behavior and like skeletal muscle behavior. in some sense it's "all autonomic" and coming to realize this is etc etc.
+* "no heaven, no hell, no spiritual realm, no fantasy realm, no alternate timeline, no alternate future; 'resurrection' would happen here, where the past would always have happened"
+* "just this universe; just this timeline" [as a frame] [cf. extreme value of counterfactuals and possible worlds, though]
+* [meditation as] "awesome vs fantastical vs ordinary"
+* generally won't lose place/&#8203;position and momentum on creative/&#8203;elsewhere/&#8203;elsewhen projects if spend time in here and now
+* definitely some value in *occasional* rigorous classical retreat conditions (no phone, no internet, 0-2 books, nothing to do at all except meditate and exercise and chores and eat) for, say, a week or two every 1-2 years. and then lighter conditions for longer times, when possible, are also important (again if possible)---e.g. working only 0-15 hours per week for 2-36+ months with more meditation and self-care, every 1-4 years.
+* sometimes the best thing to do is to not meditate or really not do anything at all, even if excruciatingly boring or stressful to "not be doing anything" or to "not be making progress"
+* "You're going to lose." ht @RomeoStevens76
+* re risks or at least planning ahead: potentially periods where can't do intellectual or creative labor or work including stuff you do for money---ideally would plan ahead for times can't program or write while all that is refactoring. eventually could become a bottleneck or inadvertently lose it and can't get it back until you go "through". can even be periods (usually more brief and intermittent) where can't do non-essential household chores, and so on.

 [<a href="#145ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]